The Southwest Scoliosis and Spine Institute has skilled surgeons that are expert in conducting a Lumbar Laminectomy

 Most back pain occurs because of degenerative changes that occur in the intervertebral discs of the lumbar spine and the joints between each vertebra.
-In some cases degenerative changes in the lumbar spine can cause too much pressure on the nerves that travel through the spinal canal.
+In some cases, degenerative changes in the lumbar spine can cause too much pressure on the nerves that travel through the spinal canal.
 When this condition occurs, the nerves in the spinal canal are in danger.
-To stop pain, doctors preform a surgical procedure to remove the pressure on the spinal nerves by opening the spinal canal from the back to make the spinal canal larger.
-Also this action refers to a procedure called a Lumbar Laminectomy surgery.
+To stop the pain, doctors perform a surgical procedure to remove the pressure on the spinal nerves by opening the spinal canal from the back to make the spinal canal larger.
+Also, this action refers to a procedure called a Lumbar Laminectomy surgery.

 Learn about lumbar laminectomy including:

 - what parts of the spine become affected

 - why perform this procedure